Rubendev/wiki-rag-pipeline/README.md

 ### Interpretation
 The constraint promt is very strict and refuses any out of context information.
-The system showcases strong faithfulness and strong in-context relevance, but very weak out of context relevance.
+The results show very strong faithfulness and in-context relevance, but very weak out of context relevance.
 Relevance could be improved with more balanced prompting and fallback "general answer" strategies.

 ---